crocs-muni/ECTester/README.md

 2. Run `java -jar dist/ECTesterReader.jar -t`.
 3. Inspect output log with annotated results.

-Following operations are tested in the default suite:
+Following operations are tested in the default test suite:
 - Allocation of new KeyPair class for specified parameters
 - Generation of KeyPair with default curve
 - Setting of custom curve and KeyPair generation